Here's a quick checklist for making a will in New Mexico:

-No. You can make your own will in New Mexico, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in New Mexico, using Nolo's Quicken WillMaker.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in New Mexico:

 While New Mexico allows "interested" witnesses who stand to inherit to serve as your witness (N.M.
 Stat.
 Ann. § 45-2-505), it's usually best to have only disinterested witnesses sign your will to avoid arguments that your witnesses wrongfully influenced you into signing your will.

 No, in New Mexico, you do not need to notarize your will to make it legal.

 However, New Mexico allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.